IPECLabs/Findmeacomp/README.md

 * BOOM apki website taiyaar hai

 This is a rough roadmap don't take it seriously jo bhai bolega vahi karna tum log !!

+# How to run the webstie locally

+* Make sure you have installed all the dependencies
+* From terminanl go to `Findmeacomp` folder and run `export FLASK_APP=Findmeacomp`
+* Then Run:
+    - `flask run`

+    And you'll have a link to you're local host hosting the website